Luvungi: Kimbumbu's era, post-war growth, rebellion, and political change (1945–1990s)

 Kimbumbu's reign (1945–1955) coincided with the post–World War II era, during which significant developments occurred in the region.
 Notably, the construction of the Luvungi airfield was undertaken; this runway played a crucial role in Belgian military operations and was also utilized for transporting light agricultural equipment to Luvungi.
 Additionally, the expansion of cotton cultivation marked an important economic development during this era.
 Following Kimbumbu's death in 1955, the region entered a period of regency and instability, which was also compounded by the broader political upheavals that followed Congolese independence in 1960.
 The area became a site of conflict wherein the Pierre Mulele's rebellion gained influence and support among some local notables.
 Simultaneously, Lumumbist youth, led by Moise Marandura, engaged in acts of unrest, including theft, rape, and looting.
 The region experienced continued turmoil, notably during the 1964 rebellion and the events involving Jean Schramme in 1967.
 Subsequently, President Mobutu Sese Seko implemented measures to stabilize the country.
 During this period, the Ruzizi Plain enjoyed a relatively peaceful and stable phase.
 Between 1969 and 1977, leadership within the local customary authority was held successively by two chief: Ombeni Kimbumbu II and Shalupa Kawila.
 The latter, appointed by the Uvira zone commissioner, faced opposition from the local population and was eventually replaced.
 In 1990, Chief Ndare Oyo succeeded him as the traditional leader of the region.

-Ndare Oyo's prosperous reign and the challenges of the late 1990s: Instability, dynastic disputes, and rebel influence
+Ndare Oyo's prosperous reign and the challenges of the late 1990s

 Chief Ndare Oyo ascended to the throne at the age of 23.
 His reign was characterized by prosperity and a focus on educational development.
 He promoted the construction of schools across various villages, facilitated the establishment of health centers, and actively supported cotton cultivation.
 He maintained the throne until the return of Mwami Ndare Simba; however, Ndare Nsimba did not assume the throne.
 According to customary practices, traditional authority was not hereditary from brother to brother.
 Ombeni Kimbumbu was reinstated as chief for a second term but died four years later due to poisoning.
 Subsequently, the regency was entrusted to Chief Bikoba, who was responsible for caring for the young Prince Joseph Mbabaro Ombeni.
 This period was also marked by ongoing political instability within the community.